dailing/MobileTextInput/README.md

 ### Permission errors
 - Make sure you have write permissions in the directory
 - Try running as administrator (Windows) or with sudo (Linux/Mac) if needed

+### Voice-to-text not working
+- Check if voice dependencies are installed: `python test_voice.py`
+- Ensure FFmpeg is installed and in your system PATH
+- Verify audio file format is supported (MP3, WAV, M4A, MP4, WebM, OGG)
+- Check file size is under 50MB limit

 ## Security Notes